danielenapo/AI_unibo/Obsidian Uni/Machine Learning/Unsupervised learning/Clustering/Hierarchical Clustering.md

 ### APPROACHES:
 - **AGGLOMERATIVE (bottom-up)**
-	start -> each datapoint is a cluster iteration steps -> clusters are merged based on cohesion (**DISTANCE**) ==most used method==
+	start -> each data point is a cluster iteration steps -> clusters are merged based on cohesion (**DISTANCE**) ==most used method==
 - **DIVISIVE (top-down)**